rootstrap/blog/content/testing/load_test_series/load_tests_1.md

 But that's certainly not the full extent of load testing.
 In our next post, we'll define user flows and set up Apache Jmeter to perform them.

 Thanks for reading!

+*If you are the owner of a digital platform and would like to discuss the challenges you face on a technical level, contact us [here](https://www.rootstrap.com/contact).
+Alternatively you can reach out to [Justin@rootstrap.com](mailto:justin@rootstrap.com) and he will arrange a free consultation with Kalil or another relevant member of the Rootstrap technical team.*

+*☞ Please tap or click “Star icon” below to help to recommend this article to others.*